FulgurVividus/Dice-Game/README.md

 ## How to Play

-1. **Roll Dice:** Players take turns pressing the 'Roll Dice' button to roll a virtual die.
+1. **Roll Dice:** Players take turns pressing the 'Roll Dice' button to roll a virtual dice.
 The dice result is a random number between 1 and 6.

 2. **Game Rules:**
    - If a player rolls a 1, they lose their current score, and their turn ends.